The-Alphabet-Cartel/ash-nlp/docs/implementation_guide_v3_1.md

   - JSON configuration does not need hot-loading capability at this time
     - May be added in future
 - **DEBUG Mode Logging**
-  - Logging needs to respect the JSON configuration and environmental variable `GLOBAL_ENABLE_DEBUG_MODE`
+  - Logging needs to respect the JSON configuration and environmental variable `GLOBAL_ENABLE_DEBUG_MODE` and `GLOBAL_LOG_LEVEL`
-    - The environmental variable should override the JSON configuration default
+    - The environmental variables should override the JSON configuration defaults
-    - When set to `true`, logging should show highly detailed logs and explanations
+    - When set to `true` or `DEBUG`, logging should show highly detailed logs and explanations
-    - When set to `false`, only production required logging should be shown
+    - When set to `false` or `INFO`, only production required logging should be shown
       - This keeps logs slim and shows only the minimum information required to show that the system is working as intended, along with any major failure points.
+- **Knowledge Base**
+  - Always assume that the project knowledge base contains incorrect and outdated files and directory structures.
+  - The only true source for correct and current files and directory structures is the GitHub (https://github.com/the-alphabet-cartel/ash).
+    - Always update the GitHub branches when starting a new conversation to see the current files and directory structures.
+      - We are working in the "v3.0" GitHub branch of `ash`
+      - We are working in the "v3.1" GitHub branch of `ash/ash-nlp`

 ### 🚫 **What We Don't Do**
 - **No Bash Scripts**